AlgorithmiKee/notes/Machine_Learning/ELBO.md

 \end{align}
 $$

-or equivalently using the [3rd decomposition rule](#elbo-as-entropy-minus-free-energy)
+or equivalently using the [3rd ELBO reformulation](#elbo-as-entropy-minus-free-energy)

 $$
 \begin{align}